Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

 When to think twice

-If you have the financial resources to stay afloat, it could be better to wait until the market swings to your favor rather than lose some or all of your equity by selling at a loss.
+If you have the financial resources to stay afloat, it could be better to wait until the market swings in your favor rather than lose some or all of your equity by selling at a loss.
 Here’s when you may want to reconsider — or at least carefully weigh the consequences of — a home sale.

 Your home value dropped, but you can still manage the mortgage payments

-You may feel lousy after buying at a market peak, right before home values plummet.
+You may feel lousy after buying at a market peak, right before home values plummeted.
 But if you can still manage the payments and upkeep, it may be beneficial in the long run to hold on to your home if your original plan was to live in the house for the long term.
 Since overall home values have increased since 1940, you could recover some or all of your home value when the market recovers.

 Homeownership isn’t what you expected